taplytics/taplytics-ios-sdk/START.md

 ## 2. User Attributes

 It's possible to segment your users based on custom user attributes.
 To set this up, you need to make either the `user_id` or `email` unique to identify the user across multiple devices.
 Below is a list of standard custom fields you can send to Taplytics.
 There is also a `customData` field that allows you to send any custom data you have as a flat `NSDictionary` with `NSJSONSerialization` accepted values.
+If logging is enabled, logs will show the user attributes every time they are set or updated.

 The possible fields are: